This policy applies to applications to begin study at the University of Leeds in the academic year 2023-24.

 In order to apply for a Student visa, applicants require a CAS from the University.
 To receive a CAS, applicants must have accepted an unconditional offer (which must be a firm choice for undergraduate applicants) and provided all required information (e.g. passport details).
-In addition, taught postgraduate applicants must either pay a tuition fee deposit or provide evidence that they are fully funded by a University-recognised sponsor in order to be eligible for a CAS.
-Those studying a pre-sessional course at the University of Leeds Language Centre before starting their academic course may be required to pay the deposit or provide sponsorship evidence prior to the pre-sessional.
+In addition, taught postgraduate applicants must either pay a tuition fee deposit or provide evidence that they are fully funded by a University-recognised sponsor.
+Those studying a pre-sessional course at the University of Leeds Language Centre before starting their academic course may be required to pay the deposit or provide sponsorship evidence before the pre-sessional.

-For more details about deposits, sponsor evidence and the circumstances in which a deposit may be refunded, please see our tuition fee deposits page.
+For more details about deposits, sponsorship evidence and the circumstances in which a deposit may be refunded, please see our tuition fee deposits page.

 Academic Technology Approval Scheme (ATAS)

-Applicants who require immigration permission to be in the UK may require an Academic Technology Approval Scheme (ATAS) certificate in order to undertake postgraduate study in certain subject areas.
+Applicants who require immigration permission to be in the UK may require an ATAS certificate in order to undertake postgraduate study in certain subject areas.
 Please see the Non-academic requirements section of this page for further detail.

 Age and safeguarding

 The University recognises that someone’s age (if under 18) or safeguarding position may need to be taken into account.
-For certain courses there may be restrictions in place for module choice or admission for those under 18; please see the school policies or admissions guidance for further information as well as our Safeguarding Policy (PDF) and our Information for Under 18 Applicants (PDF).
+For certain courses there may be restrictions in place for module choice or admission for those under 18.
+Please see our Safeguarding Policy (PDF) and our Information for Under 18 Applicants (PDF).